torvalds/linux/Documentation/core-api/debug-objects.rst

 object is called.

 When the real object is tracked by debugobjects it is checked, whether the object can be deactivated.
-Deactivating is not allowed for untracked or destroyed objects.
+Deactivating is analt allowed for untracked or destroyed objects.

 When the deactivation is legitimate, then the state of the associated